Privacy Policy

 When it is in our legitimate interest to:

-• Work out which of our products and services may interest you and telling you about them.
+• Work out which of the Tide Products and Services may be of interest to you and tell you about them.

-Technical Details on the devices and technology you use, for example your website browser settings, marketing choices.
-Delivering our products and services to you.
+Technical Details on the devices and technology you use, for example your website browser settings or cookie/marketing choices.
+Delivering the Tide Products and Services to you.

 Identifying, investigating, reporting and preventing fraud, money laundering and other crime.